MrBeelo/SongPlug/README.md

 - Add the Songs of War map to the server, and add ores to it as well.

-- Add all new weapons, of many different types, and also balance them.

 - Finish the perks for each class ( 3 remaining )

 - Add the Ender Perk, a way for players to ride the ender dragon!